orreries/Advanced-GIS_QOZ/README.md

 z-score = 72.31
 p-value < 0.000001

 Mortgage activity in California is highly clustered.
-High-mortgage tracts tend to be near other high mortgage tracts, and low-mortgage tracts cluster together as well.
+High mortgage tracts tend to be near other high mortgage tracts, and low-mortgage tracts cluster together as well.
 This confirms that local spatial analyses (Local Moran’s I and Getis–Ord Gi*) are appropriate.

+# **Getis–Ord Gi* (Hot Spot Analysis)**

+The Gi* hotspot map shows statistically significant concentrations of mortgage activity.
+Strong hotspots (95–99% confidence) occur in the San Francisco Peninsula, Silicon Valley, Oakland, and Sacramento metro area.
+Cold spots are found in the Central Valley, rural northern counties, and outer exurban regions.

+Most QOZs do not intersect strong mortgage hotspots.
+Instead, they tend to lie in cold spot or not significant areas.
+When overlaps do occur, they are usually at lower confidence levels (around 90%).
+This suggests that QOZs are rarely placed in locations with strong underlying mortgage investment dynamics.

 # **7. Local Moran’s I (Cluster and Outlier Analysis)**